 When you get to the museum, pick up a ticket for the shuttle you intend to return on to ‘book’ your spot.

-I stayed in Matsue on my trip to the Adachi Museum and you could easily spend a day or two here checking out all the individual sights.
+I stayed in Matsue on my trip to the Adachi Museum and you could easily spend a day or two here checking out all the best things to do in Matsue.

 If that sounds like your idea of fun, then check out the Matsu Excel Hotel which is close to all the main sites and right next to Matsue station.